robertmora/robertmora.github.io/_pages/about.md

 - [Event](){:.tag .tag--event} **[October '25]** [European Wireless 2025](https://ew2025.european-wireless.org/){:target="_blank"} successfully held in Sophia Antipolis!
 A big thank you to everyone who contributed to making this conference a [great success](https://www.linkedin.com/posts/eurecom_5g-6g-ai-activity-7389318904403214336-lbM8){:target="_blank"}.
 - [Event](){:.tag .tag--event} [Talk](){:.tag .tag--talk} **[October '25]** Serving as organizer and speaker at the 2025 [Training School on Networks & AI](https://n-ai-twork.sciencesconf.org/){:target="_blank"} (October 20–24, CNAM, Paris).
 Registration is open until October 10 — consider joining!
 - [Service](){:.tag .tag--service} **[September '25]** Invited to serve on the Senior Program Committee (Systems and Infrastructure for Web, Mobile, and Web of Things track) at [The ACM Web Conference](https://www2025.thewebconf.org/){:target="_blank"}.
-- [Talk](){:.tag .tag--talk} **[September '25]** Invited speaker at the Global Connect 2025, Paris, France (September 23rd-24th, 2025).
-Talk: "Generative AI at the Edge: From Inference Performance to Code Generation – A Reality Check for Next-Generation Networks".
 - **All news [here](https://robertmora.github.io/news/){:target="_blank"}**

 **🚧 Note: This website is currently under construction as I’ve just started building it.
 Some sections may be incomplete or updated frequently — thanks for your patience!**